 When to stop and escalate

-If a section does not move normally, feels jammed, or behaves unevenly after simple repositioning, stop there.
-Do not force it into place.
+If a section does not move normally, feels jammed, compresses unevenly in a concerning way, or behaves abnormally after simple repositioning, stop.
+Do not force the leg or foot section back into place.

 Problem 6: The Chair Stops Mid-Session